 Pulaski axes weigh between 5 and 6 pounds.
 They are on the heavy side compared with most axes because of the size of the axehead and the adze on the poll, which isn’t present on splitting or felling axes.
 They are also heavy-duty enough to cut through roots and brush when digging through the soil.

-If you’ll want to be using your Pulaski axe for serious work, especially if you plan to be using it “in the field” during wildfires, the Council Tool Pulaski axe (the regular or the FFS Pulaski) should be your choice, no questions asked.
-It’s the classic Pulaski made in the USA, and it’ll serve you well – plus your handle will be much easier to replace with a standard factory handle that you can get from Council Tool).
+If you want to use your Pulaski axe for serious work, especially if you plan to use it “in the field” during wildfires, the Council Tool Pulaski axe (the regular or the FFS Pulaski) should be your choice, no questions asked.
+It’s the classic Pulaski made in the USA, and it’ll serve you well – plus, your handle will be much easier to replace with a standard factory handle that you can get from Council Tool).

 However, if you’re looking for something smaller and innovative, meant for less intensive use, the Barebones Living Pulaski is a great choice too.
 If you’ve got experience with these or any other types of Pulaski axes, leave a comment below – this is a great tool with an honorable history and I’d love to hear your memories and or knowledge about it.
 Thanks for reading!